Eight Tips to Improve Your Website Load Time and Performance for Better UX

 Usage of web fonts

-Web fonts come in real handy when you want an eye-catching website design.
-However, web fonts, as opposed to system fonts, send additional HTTP requests, thereby increasing your website loading time.
+Web fonts come in handy when you want an eye-catching website design.
+However, web fonts, instead of system fonts, send additional HTTP requests, increasing your website loading time.
 The best practice here is to use only the system fonts because they are already present on most devices.

 This list of suggestions is not exhaustive; there are more.
-However, all these points are crucial and are considered by QA professionals for testing a website’s load time and performance.
+However, all these points are crucial and are considered by QA professionals when testing a website’s load timwebsite’sformance.
 If needed, even you can do it manually.
-Nevertheless, it’s always advisable to consult an experienced QA solutions provider who is also an industry expert and has expertise in manual as well as automated software testing.
+Nevertheless, consulting an experienced QA solutions provider or an industry expert with expertise in manual and automated software testing is always advisable.